ToolmanInside/xFuzz/docs/index.rst

     :align: center

 .. note::
-    **NEWS!** The exploits of the cross-contract vulnerability examples in our paper can be found at Exploits_
+    **NEWS!** The exploits of the cross-contract vulnerability examples in our paper can be found at `Here <https://xfuzz.readthedocs.io/en/latest/exploits.html>`_ .

 Cross-contract vulnerabilities are vulnerabilities where more than two contracts are involved by external calls.
 Cross-contract call itself is generally not vulnerable.
 However, it is prone to being leveraged by existing vulnerabilities and deceive current vulnerability detection technologies.
 For example, a cross-contract vulnerability is missed by existing detection tools is shown in the following code.